7 Succulent Garden Ideas That Will Elevate Your Outdoor Space — And Add Beautiful Dimension

 (Image credit: Mod Quaint/Getty Images)

-Succulents can be used in a range of garden art ideas to create pictures, picture frames, wreaths, mini-desert or garden scapes in containers, or to fill in water features you may no longer be using.
+Succulents can be used in a range of garden art ideas to create pictures, picture frames, wreaths, mini-deserts, or garden scapes in containers, or to fill in water features you may no longer be using.
 You can also use them to create eye-catching patterns in flowerbeds or borders.

-Good varieties to work with for succulent garden ideas like these include sempervivum, which are tough low-growing plants that come in a range of colors including green, white, red, pink, purple and mauve.
-They don't mind being divided to get more plants either, and always root well when replanted.
+Good varieties to work with for succulent garden ideas like these include sempervivum, which are tough low-growing plants that come in a range of colors including green, white, red, pink, purple, and mauve.
+They don't mind being divided to get more plants either and always root well when replanted.

 Sempervivums thrive in very little compost, making them ideal for garden wall ideas like this picture design above.
 If you prefer to mix it up rather than keeping things purely green, try 'Purple Dazzler', a lovely mix of green and dark purple, or 'Terracotta Baby', which has dramatic dark red foliage.
 Sempervivum translates as 'always living' so you can count on them to give year-round interest too!